-You do not have to do anything to avail this.
-In your ITR it is categorised as income from other sources.
+You do not have to do anything to avail of this.
+In your ITR it is categorized as income from other sources.
 It is deductible under section 80TTA.

 We are assuming that you opt for the old tax structure and only then you can use these above-mentioned deductions.

 If you choose the new tax structure then your personal income tax plan takes a turn for the worst as you can not apply for deductions and their benefits.